Graduate Fellowship Program Overview

 Graduate Fellowship Program Elements

-FELLOWSHIPS FOR GRADUATE STUDIES In 2018 the Rangel Program plans to award 30 fellowships of up to $37,500 annually for a two year period for tuition, room, board, books and mandatory fees for completion of two-year master’s degrees.
+FELLOWSHIPS FOR GRADUATE STUDIES In 2019 the Rangel Program plans to award 30 fellowships of up to $37,500 annually for a two year period for tuition, room, board, books and mandatory fees for completion of two-year master’s degrees.
 This includes up to $21,500 per year for tuition and mandatory fees and an academic year stipend of $16,000.
-At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (curriculum below) at a graduate or professional school approved by the Rangel Program.
+At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (curriculum below) at a graduate school approved by the Rangel Program.
 Awardees are expected to maintain a cumulative GPA of at least 3.2 throughout their period of study.

 ORIENTATION New Rangel Fellows will participate in an orientation at Howard University in mid-May.
 The purposes of this orientation are to familiarize the Fellows with all aspects of the fellowship and to enhance their understanding of, and skills for, Foreign Service careers.